Stoke Poges Walk

 "For ten years Vedanta has harassed local people and committed

-major abuses and illegalities in its attempt to push this flagship project
+major abuses and illegalities in its attempt to push this flagship

-have fought to save their traditional communities
+around Niyamgiri have fought to save their traditional communities

 and their sacred mountain, from a mine which would give just four

 refinery as planned by Vedanta Aluminium.

-The Supreme Court is right that decision on the mine should be with
+The Supreme Court is right that decision on the mine should be

-have been very active in lobbying the judges
+Vedanta officials have been very active in lobbying the judges

 will be under heavy harassment from Orissa state and Vedanta

 officials.
 We call for many independent observers to oversee this

-The British government have tried to influence the decision with, with David
+The British government have tried to influence the decision with, with

-to allow Vedanta to mine the sacred mountain.
+visit in February to allow Vedanta to mine the sacred mountain.